imgonewild/imgonewild/README.md

 ### About Me

-I'm a Full Stack Developer and actively looking for Front-end position.
+I'm a Full Stack Developer and actively looking for **Web Front-end** position.

 ### Tech Stack